kunwarMandip/BlockGame/README.md

 several places in one second.

 WHATS NEEDED TO SPAWN ENEMY
+    WORLD -> To let the blocks spawn
-LOCATION -> at least for x since enemy has to be moving COLOR -> enemies have to be different colors
-FALLING BLOCKS -> Some blocks may move faster
+    LOCATION -> at least for x since enemy has to be moving COLOR -> enemies have to be different colors FALLING speed -> Some blocks may move faster
     BODY SIZE -> Some enemies may be larger
+Color doesn't need to be in entity constructor btw